Rio Tinto, discovering the red river in Andalucia

-- A few words about the rio Tinto
+- A few words about the rio Tinto river

-- The rio Tinto and Spanish football…
+- The red river in Spain and Spanish football…

-- The rio Tinto and NASA
+- The rio Tinto river in Andalucia and NASA

 - What to do in Huelva